ckeditor/ckeditor5/docs/getting-started/quick-start.md

 </script>
 ```

-Lastly, don't forget about adding a tag for editor initialization.
+Lastly, do not forget about adding a tag for editor initialization.

 ```html
 <div id="editor">